Access

 SSH

-Most HPCC access is done through the standard Unix command line and SSH for commands and SSH-FTP (SSH File Transfer)/SMB (Windows File Sharing) for file transfers (see our Storage Page for file management details).
+Most HPC3 access is done through the standard Unix command line and SSH for commands and SSH-FTP (SSH File Transfer)/SMB (Windows File Sharing) for file transfers (see our Storage Page for file management details).
 MacOS and Linux operating systems have these built in.
 If you are using Windows, you will need to use a SSH v2 client for command access (we recommend the free product MobaXterm).
 You may wish to consult with your Academic Distributed Representative to determine what SSH client that your department supports.

 Your username and password are your Wharton domain credentials.